shikishima-TasakiLab/h5_kitti360/README.md

     git clone https://github.com/shikishima-TasakiLab/h5_kitti360.git
     ```

 1. Run the following command to perform the conversion.
+The first time, it takes a very long time to build the Docker image.
     ```bash
     python docker/kitti2hdf5.py -d /path/to/KITTI-360 -o /path/to/output/dir -s SEQUENCE
     ```